microsoft/NeuronBlocks/README.md

 Users can either pick existing models (config files) in *Model Zoo* to start model training or create new models by leveraging neural network blocks in *Block Zoo* just like playing with Lego.

 <img src="https://i.imgur.com/q0p6Wvz.png" width="300">

-# Who should consider using NeuronBlocks
-Engineers or researchers who face the following challenges when using neural network models to address NLP problems:
-+ Many frameworks to choose and high framework studying cost.
-+ Heavy coding cost.
-A lot of details make it hard to debug.
-+ Fast Model Architecture Evolution.
-It is difficult for engineers to understand the mathematical principles behind them.
-+ Model Code optimization requires deep expertise.
-+ Model Platform Compatibility Requirement.
-It requires extra coding work for the model to run on different platforms, such as Linux/Windows, GPU/CPU.

-The advantages of leveraging NeuronBlocks for NLP neural network model training includes:
-- ***Model Building***: for model building and parameter tuning, users only need to write simple JSON config files, which greatly minimize the effort of implementing new ideas.
-- ***Model Sharing*** It is super easy to share models just through JSON files, instead of nasty codes.
-For different models or tasks, our users only need to maintain one single centralized source code base.
-- ***Code Reusability***: Common blocks can be easily shared across various models or tasks, reducing duplicate coding work.
-- ***Platform Flexibility***: NeuronBlocks can run both on Linux and Windows machines, using both CPU and GPU.
-It also supports training on GPU platforms like Philly and PAI.
-- ***Model Visualization***: A model visualizer is provided for visualization and configure correctness checking, which helps users to visualize the model architecture easily during debugging.
-- ***Extensibility***: NeuronBlocks is extensible, allowing users to contribute new blocks or contributing novel models (JSON files).

 # Get Started in 60 Seconds